aes89/Plantr./README.md

 |Form for New Listing|Form for Edit Listing|View a Specific Listing - Comments Under the Listing (Header Present but Not Shown)|Successful Payment Page|

 #### Target Audience
 This app is designed for anyone looking to purchase or sell pots, planters or other containers for growing plants to other people in the community.
+Current features are designed for an individual selling a unique, second hand item rather than businesses/mass produced items, but this could be expanded on in the future.

 #### Tech Stack
 ##### Front-end
 - HTML
 - CSS
 - SCSS
-- Ruby/Embedded Ruby
-- Ruby on Rails

-##### Back-end
 - Ruby 2.6.3
 - Ruby on Rails 6.0.3
+- Stripe
+- Postgres
+- AWS
+-

 ##### Database
 - Postgresql